St. Elizabeths Hospital: West Campus

-The plans to locate DHS to St. Elizabeths were strongly criticized.
+The plans to relocate DHS to St. Elizabeths were strongly criticized.
 Historic preservation experts argued that the consolidation plans would result in destruction of dozens of historic buildings on the campus and urged consideration of other alternatives.
 Community activists expressed concern that the planned high-security facility would be cut off from the surrounding community.
 They had hoped for agencies with employees who might support neighborhood businesses and shopping, settle in residential areas, and help revitalize the economically depressed area.

 The government's plans proceeded.
-A ceremonial groundbreaking for the DHS consolidated headquarters took place at St. Elizabeths on September 11, 2009.
+A ceremonial groundbreaking for the DHS consolidated headquarters took place at St. Elizabeths on September 9, 2009.
 The event was attended by Senator Joseph Lieberman (D-CT), DHS Secretary Janet Napolitano, D.C.
 Delegate Eleanor Holmes Norton, DC Mayor Adrian Fenty, and acting GSA administrator Paul Prouty.

+The United States Coast Guard was scheduled to be the first agency on the site in 2010.
 The relocated U.S. Coast Guard Headquarters Building was projected to open in May 2013, and a ceremony was held in July 2013 at the site.
 The U.S. Coast Guard Headquarters Building and several former hospital buildings (Atkins Hall, cafeteria) had been rehabilitated to support the new offices.

-By 2015, construction began in Center Building.
+By 2015, construction began in the Center Building.
 Initially, this building has been slated for renovation, but internal structures (floors and ceilings) appeared to be beyond repair.
 The entire Center Building was renovated by removing old internal structures and building new structures to replace them, while retaining the historic facades.
-Between March and April 2019, Department's Headquarters components moved to Center Building.
+Between March and April 2019, the Department's Headquarters components moved to Center Building.

 By April 2020, because of the surge in the COVID-19 pandemic and illness among staff, the DHS National Operations Center relocated to Mount Weather in an effort to reduce or prevent infections of critical personnel.